Child Support Attorney Orange County – General introduction

 California Family Code 4053 has ten provisions governing California Child support

 The basic ideas of this code are

 - California child support law is based on the presumption that both parents have to support their minor children as much as their circumstances allow.

-- Parent’s income and the time spent with each child are factors in determination of California child support.
+- Parent’s income and the time spent with each child are factors in determination of child support..

 - California is an expensive state, when parents separate, it is is generally more difficult to maintain the same standard of living.
 The best interest of children and keeping them comfortable with both parents is considered in computation of California child support.